npm/policies/open-source-terms.md

     organization names, names for _Packages_, or any other names reserved on _npm Services_, for money or other compensation.

-8. You will not send advertisements, chain letters, or other solicitations via _npm Services_.
+8. You will not use _npm Services_' ability to send e-mail to send advertisements, chain letters, or other solicitations.

 9. You will not automate access to, use, or monitor the Website, such as with a web crawler, browser plug-in or add-on, or other computer